-From dedicated computer laboratories to a wealth of electronic information, you’ll benefit from a range of facilities and resources that will help your learning and development, readying you for a career in civil engineering.
+From dedicated computer laboratories to a wealth of electronic information, you’ll benefit from a range of comprehensive facilities and resources that will help your learning and development, readying you for a career in civil engineering.

 Our School of Engineering is based in the Reynolds Building, adjacent to the well-equipped Brunel laboratories.
 Located next door is our £19 million world-class marine facility, the Marine Building opened by HRH Duke of Edinburgh in October 2012, which provides some of the best research and testing facilities in the country.